The Heath Is Green (1972 film)

 The Heath is Green (Grün ist die Heide) is a 1972 German drama film directed by Harald Reinl and starring Roy Black, Monika Lundi and Peter Millowitsch.
-Three friends take their holiday at a remote house in the middle of a heath, but soon grow bored of it and go out looking for excitement.
 It is not a remake of the 1951 film The Heath Is Green, but is also based on the motifes by Hermann Löns.
 Some of his poems were turned into songs in this movie.

+Synopsis

+Three friends take their holiday at a remote house in the middle of a heath, but soon grow bored of it and go out looking for excitement.